d7561985/heroku_boilerplate/README.md

 ## Installation

 #### create app
 As we use github existent repo for handling our app we can create new app on UI and link it here too.
+1. create app
+2. add buildpack
+3. link github
+4. do deploy

 About how to do it you can read [here](https://devcenter.heroku.com/articles/github-integration)

 #### container stack
 For heroku deployment required container stack: `heroku stack:set container`.